 Article I: General Powers

 The name of this organization shall be the University of Minnesota School of Nursing.
 The purpose of this Constitution is to foster an active and informed faculty and to promote open communication and deliberation among all members of the community of the School of Nursing.
-To this end, the Constitution provides a democratic framework in which are defined the roles of the dean, faculty, staff, and students in initiating recommendations, formulating decisions, and communicating the basis for decisions to those affected.
-The framework provides guidance in the governance of the School of Nursing in accordance with the policies of the University of Minnesota, including Board of Regents Policy: Faculty Tenure, and is consistent with university definitions and recognizes differences among categories of faculty.
+To this end, the Constitution provides a democratic framework for initiating recommendations, formulating decisions, and communicating the basis for decisions to those affected.
+The framework provides guidance in the governance of the School of Nursing in accordance with the policies of the University of Minnesota, including the Board of Regents policy on faculty tenure, and is consistent with university definitions and recognizes differences among categories of faculty.

 This Constitution is not part of the employment contract between the university and its employees, and therefore does not establish terms and conditions of employment.

-Bylaws: A separate document of bylaws stipulates processes and procedures required to carry out the requirements of the Constitution, as well as other School of Nursing business.
+Bylaws: A separate document of bylaws stipulate processes and procedures required to carry out the requirements of the Constitution, as well as other School of Nursing business.